miguelriemoliveira/OptimizationUtils/README.md

 opt.setObjectiveFunction(objectiveFunction)
 ```

-Notice we use the argument data_models to extract the updated variables in our data format.
+Notice we use the argument data_models to extract the updated variables in our own data format.
 Then, two residuals are created in a dictionary and that dictionary is returned.

 ##### Defining the residuals